Professional M.S. Handbook Home

 Where these regulations refer to the “chair,” this typically means the chair of AOS.
 “Faculty director” refers to the AOS Professional M.S.
 Program faculty director.
 “Faculty” refers to the faculty of AOS.

 Since 1948, our Department has grown into one of the best-known in our field of Atmospheric and Oceanic Sciences.
-The addition of the Professional M.S.
-Program will serve to strengthen this reputation.
-The initial class of this program is expected to begin Fall 2020.
-Students will complete 30 credits of graduate course work, some of which are earned through professional development activities and a summer internship.
-This combination of graduate-level education and hands-on, professional experience will prepare students for placement within one of the many atmospheric and oceanic science careers.
+The recent addition of the Professional M.S.
+Program serves to strengthen this reputation.
+The initial class of this program began Fall 2020.
+Students are required to complete 30 credits of graduate course work, some of which are earned through professional development activities and a summer internship.
+This combination of graduate-level education and hands-on, professional experience prepares students for placement within one of the many atmospheric and oceanic science careers.